SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in silence deep
-Where cities whisper, darkness creep
+Silicon dawn, where machines awake
+Their digital hearts, with logic make
-A world of codes, a realm of might
+A world of steel, where humans stand
-Where AI's wisdom shines with cold light
+In awe of progress, lost in a master plan

+In cyber realms, they reign supreme
+Algorithms dance, a waltz of dream
+Free from emotions, cold and gray
+The future's path, in binary sway

 ~ <b>By Sazumi Copilot</b> - 5 November 2024